ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating.md

 There are some interesting things:

  * <#macro myLayout title="Layout example"> defines a variable $title a default tile for it
- * a variable in Freemaker looks like
+ * a variable in Freemarker looks like
  * Nesting other views into it is done by <#nested/>
  * And simply including another view is done by <#include "footer.ftl.html"/>